joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

 If you use a third party external service:

-1. The HA Linux package PostgreSQL setup encompasses PostgreSQL, PgBouncer and Consul.
+1. Note that the HA Linux package PostgreSQL setup encompasses PostgreSQL, PgBouncer and Consul.
 All of these components would no longer be required when using a third party external service.
 1. Set up PostgreSQL according to the
    [database requirements document](../../install/requirements.md#database).
 1. Set up a `gitlab` username with a password of your choice.
 The `gitlab` user